How disputes work

 Recurring payments

 Sometimes, when an account owner disputes multiple payments within a recurring subscription plan, their bank creates a single dispute for the total amount against one of the charges.
-This can also happen with non-recurring payments, but is rare.
+This can also happen with non-recurring payments but it is rare.

-An account owner disputes three 50 USD recurring charges, but the bank issues a dispute of 150 USD against one of the three payments.
+An account owner disputes three US$50 recurring charges, but the bank issues a dispute of US$150 against one of the three payments.

 Partial disputes

-A purchase of multiple products contains a single damaged item, so the account owner files a dispute to be reimbursed for only that item.
+A purchase of multiple products contains a single damaged item, so the account owner files a dispute to be reimbursed for that item only.

 Partially refunded charges